OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 gone wrong.

-If you used the automatic coloring algorithm and you find that :ref:`check_totals<check-total-derivatives>` is reporting incorrect total derivatives then you should try increasing the number of derivative computations that the algorithm used to compute the total derivative sparsity pattern.
+If you used the automatic coloring algorithm and you find that :ref:`check_totals<check-total-derivatives>` is reporting incorrect total derivatives then you should try increasing the number of total derivative computations that the algorithm uses to compute the total derivative sparsity pattern.
 The default is 1, but you can increment that to 2 or higher if needed.

 .. code-block:: none